-Member of the Management Board Algirdas Jonas Vaitiekunas holds as at 19 December 2018 25,187 Units in the Issuer.
+Management Board Algirdas Jonas Vaitiekunas directly and indirectly holds as at 9 May 2019 25,937 Units in the Issuer, which represent 0.0266% of the total amount of units.
 Other Management Board and Supervisory Council members of the Management Company do not hold Units in the Issuer at the date of this Listing Prospectus.